 Beyond a general search engine exploration, you also need to drill down into your social media presence.

 Go to all of the social platforms that you use and go back through your profile and activity.
-Even if you lock these down, it’s good practice to be full aware of, and in control, of everything you post.
+Even if you lock these down, it’s good practice to be fully aware of, and in control, of everything you post.
 Remember to look through the lens of a prospective employer, not your best buddy.

 How to act on what you find